mobilecoinfoundation/attestation/verifier/data/tests/README.md

 * `processor_crl.pem` - CRL for the processor CA in a certificate chain.
 This was retrieved from
   <https://api.trustedservices.intel.com/sgx/certification/v4/pckcrl?ca=processor>.
-* The `pkits` directory contains test data from the NIST PKITS test suite.
-  See <https://csrc.nist.gov/projects/pki-testing> for more information.
 * The `pub_keys` directory contains some pre-canned public keys.